siyuxie2025/607-project-01/README.md

 In addition to the original exploratory data analysis, I train a logistic regression model to predict whether a transaction would be a fraud.

 ## Dataset
-The raw data can be found in data/raw folder.
+The raw data is available at [CreditCardFraud_updated](https://www.dropbox.com/scl/fi/amlnrhnefhwkyv6byn517/CreditCardFraud_updated.csv?rlkey=t6hnsl3w5c77xddtkxzjxasa1&st=fy22wrtx&dl=0).

 ## Dataset Description